 - Reduce Costs

-Since its inception, an analysis of the 2,200 patients that have been enrolled in and graduated from MedStar's Mobile Healthcare Programs have saved more than $3.3 million in healthcare expenditures, and reduced 9-1-1 trasnports to the ED by enrolled patients by 29.4% during a typical 30 - 90 day "EMS Loyalty Program" enrollment and by 82.4% in 12 months post-enrollment.
-Click on the links below to see how to refer clients and to see the current use and economic analysis of the clients enrolled in MedStar's Mobile Healthcare Programs.
+Since its inception, an analysis of the 2,200 patients that have been enrolled in and graduated from MedStar's Mobile Healthcare Programs have saved more than $3.7 million in healthcare expenditures, and currently reduces 9-1-1 trasnports to the ED by enrolled patients by 29.4% during a typical 30 - 90 day "EMS Loyalty Program" enrollment and by 82.4% in 12 months after program graduation.
+Click on the links below to see the outcome and economic analysis of MedStar's Mobile Healthcare Programs.

 MedStar has significant experience developing and implementing multiple aspects of community paramedicine with programs such as 9-1-1 Nurse Triage, "EMS Loyalty Program" members, "Observation" Admission Avoidance Program, Congestive Heart Failure patient management (including IStat point of care testing and in-home diuresis) and a new Hospice Revocation Prevention program.